bittnkr/uniq/README.md

 ## Not knowing that was impossible...

-Long story short, after years of investigation and lot of tests, I finally destiled a bare minimum solution to this problem, which I'm pretty sure that it is wait-free.
+After years of investigation and lot of tests, I finally destiled a bare minimum solution to this problem, which I'm pretty sure that it is wait-free.
 (If you can refute, please do it).

 In this paper/repository, I did my best to bring only the essential to the compreension of the problem and its solution.
 Focusing on what really matters.
-And yet giving something ready to be used.
+And yet giving some code ready to be used.

 Don't let its simplicity fools you.
-This is the result of years of work, and I believe that is the smallest/simpler solution ever found.
+This is the result of years of work, and I believe that is the smallest/simplest solution ever found.

 After releasing the idea, I received some objections about the asuredness of my "claims".
 The most common is:

 **How can you asure that it is really lock-free?**

 This is somewhat hard to proof, because the problem its not well defined, and considered impossible by the academic luminars.
-But the main point is the cost per operation is O(1) for any number of concurrent threads, I've tested with up to 512 threads reading and writing a single position buffer and got the same result.
+But the main point is that the cost per operation is O(1) for any number of concurrent threads.
+I've tested with up to 512 threads reading and writing a single position buffer and got the same result.

 But...